ncapps/practices-of-the-python-pro/README.md

 ## Notes
 ### Ch 2.
 Separation of concerns
+- When a class depends on another class, those classes are said to be coupled.
+If a class depends on many details of another class, such that changing one requires changing the other, those classes are tightly coupled.
+- We want our classes to have high cohesion because if everything in a class is closely related, our concerns are likely to be well separated.
+When a class’s methods and attributes are closely related, it is said to have high cohesion.
+- The process of breaking a problem into small, manageable pieces is called decomposition.
+- If a function becomes too long or does too many things, it can be difficult to characterize and therefore difficult to name.
+- Clear code requires you to keep less knowledge in your head at any given time
 - Separation of concerns is a major key to understandable code; many design concepts arise directly from this principle
 - Functions extract named concepts from procedural code.
 Clarity and separation are the primary objectives of extraction; reuse is a secondary benefit.
 - Classes group closely related behaviors and data together into an object